admin-remix/Chromebook-Getter-Docs/docs/get-all-chromebooks/README.md

 ## How To Use

-* Add-ons -> Chromebook Getter -> Get All Chromebooks
+* Add-ons -> Chromebook Getter -> Chromebook Actions -> Get All Chromebooks
 * Depending on how many devices you have, this could take a couple of minutes.
 Grab some coffee and come back.
 A dialog box will let you know when data is ready.

 ## Look Under The Hood